Dementia Care Discussed by Bristol Care Homes

 What should you think about when it comes to Dementia Care?

 You should always seek support from dementia specialists when you start to care for someone with dementia.
 They will help you to understand the disease, what is happening at different stages and how to cope with everyday life.
-Don’t ever try to do it on your own, there is lots of support and advice available for you which will help you understand and implement strategies which will help your loved one as well as you.
+Don’t ever try to do it on your own, there is lots of support and advice available for you which will help you understand and implement strategies that will help your loved one as well as you.
 It is very demanding caring for someone with dementia and unfortunately, it will often progress and the symptoms will worsen and there may be a time that you have to think about 24/7 care in a specialist care home to keep you and your loved one safe and in good mental health, as well as caring for your own mental well being.

 Many people know when it is time for their loved one to move into a care home, they may be getting more and more distressed with daily activities and life and you may be finding it more and more difficult to cope.
 Many carers, family members or friends will have an idea about what the person with dementia would want and it’s always a good idea to talk to your spouse, partner mum or dad early on about what they would want to happen and where they would want to go if full-time care is needed.
 This is often a difficult conversation to have but it’s better to have it before anyone becomes unwell and will give you peace of mind that what you are doing is what they would want.